boyu29/best-city-to-live-in/README.md

 For further actions: Run two parallel cases (Data driven and Manual categorization) and then assign weights for the person to make a better choice.

+### Work done by: Zhuomin Zhang and Janish Chauhan
+Date: Feb 21, 2022.

+What we were given:
+- df6 and df7 are 2 parallel cases
+- df6 for category1-4
+- df7 for manually selected category

+Our progress:
+- Plot bar figures for each category on continents
+- Use normalized mean of each column in categories to represent weight ...